Château Troplong Mondot Saint-Emilion 2018 - 1er Grand Cru Classé B

 Wine rated (2021 guide) 96/100 (Extraordinary wine)

 Troplong Mondot 2018 is a blend of 85% Merlot, 13% Cabernet Sauvignon, and 2% Cabernet Franc, with an alcohol content of 15%.
-Deep garnet-purple in color, it slowly emerges from the glass, like a giant awakening, and unfurls an imposing bouquet of candied plums, blueberry pie, and morello cherries, with sweeter scents of violet, star anise, fruitcake, and cast iron skillet.
-The palate is concentrated and full-bodied, with impressive purity and liveliness of fruit, mingled with richer, riper notes, supported by firm, velvety tannins.
-It finishes with a lovely freshness and a lingering iron note.
+Deep garnet-purple in color, it slowly emerges from the glass, like a giant awakening, and unfolds an imposing bouquet of candied plums, blueberry tart, and sour cherries, with softer scents of violet, star anise, fruit cake, and cast-iron skillet.
+The concentrated and full-bodied palate displays impressive purity and liveliness of fruit, blended with richer, riper notes, supported by firm, velvety tannins.
+It finishes with lovely freshness and a lingering iron-like note.
 This wine is not only delicious, it is also very interesting.
-2025-2050
+2025–2050

 About the estate: